roche-elroy/aromatic/README.md

 # Instructions

-- Add all the api keys and other credentials inside a new file named .env
+- Refer to the .env.example and add all the api keys and other credentials inside a new file named .env
-- Change SERVER IP in src/lib/constants.ts
+- Run python.setup.py

 Enjoy the rest of the show